clementiano9/crappy-tabs/README.md

 ## Installation

+### Easy Installation (Recommended)
+1. Go to the [Releases](../../releases) page
+2. Download the latest `.zip` file
+3. Unzip the downloaded file to a folder on your computer
+4. Open Chrome and navigate to `chrome://extensions/`
+5. Enable "Developer mode" in the top right corner
+6. Click "Load unpacked" and select the unzipped folder

+### Alternative: Manual Installation from Source
-1. Download the extension files.
+1. Download or clone this repository
-2. Open Chrome and navigate to `chrome://extensions/`.
+2. Open Chrome and navigate to `chrome://extensions/`
-3. Enable "Developer mode" in the top right corner.
+3. Enable "Developer mode" in the top right corner
-4. Click on "Load unpacked" and select the directory containing the extension files.
+4. Click "Load unpacked" and select the project directory

 ## Usage